-- (67) College Promotion Committees will have the following composition: - a.
-Pro Vice-Chancellor of the College (Chair) ex officio; - b. a minimum of three (3) and a maximum of five (5) committee members from the College, nominated by the Pro Vice-Chancellor of the College after consultation with the College Executive, and approved by the Deputy Vice-Chancellor (Academic).
+(67) College Promotion Committees will have the following composition:

+- a.
+College Pro Vice-Chancellor (Chair) ex officio; - b. a minimum of three (3) and a maximum of five (5) committee members from the College, nominated by the College Pro Vice-Chancellor after consultation with the College Executive, and approved by the Senior Deputy Vice-Chancellor (Academic).
 Up to 50% of these members may be common to both College Promotion Committees.
-The term of office of these members is three (3) years. - c. one (1) member of another College, nominated by the Pro Vice-Chancellor of the College and approved by the Deputy Vice-Chancellor (Academic), whose term of office is a maximum of two (2) years. - (68) Members of the College Promotion Committee must be at least at the same academic level as that for which candidates are being considered. - (69) A Head of School within the University cannot be a member of a College Promotion Committee. - (70) A Human Resource Services representative will attend the College Promotion Committee meeting to act as an equity observer and will not be a voting member. - (71) The Pro Vice-Chancellor of the College, must ensure that the committee's membership is sufficiently diverse to assess the candidate's broad discipline/professional area including all areas of academic endeavour. - (72) No member of a College Promotion Committee, other than the Pro Vice-Chancellor of the College, may serve consecutive terms.
+The term of office of these members is three (3) years. - c. one (1) member of another College, nominated by the College Pro Vice-Chancellor and approved by the Senior Deputy Vice-Chancellor (Academic), whose term of office is a maximum of two (2) years.

+(68) Members of the College Promotion Committee must be at least at the same academic level as that for which candidates are being considered.

+(69) A Head of School within the University cannot be a member of a College Promotion Committee.

+(70) A Human Resource Services representative will attend the College Promotion Committee meeting to act as an equity observer and will not be a voting member.

+(71) The College Pro Vice-Chancellor, must ensure that the committee's membership is sufficiently diverse to assess the candidate's broad discipline/professional area including all areas of academic endeavour.

+(72) No member of a College Promotion Committee, other than the College Pro Vice-Chancellor, may serve consecutive terms.